Scotty Bowman

-Early years
+Career

-Bowman was born on September 18, 1933, in Verdun, Quebec, Canada.
-He played junior league hockey until a fractured skull resulting from a slash by Jean-Guy Talbot ended his playing aspirations.
+Bowman played junior league hockey with the Montreal Junior Canadiens until a fractured skull, resulting from repeated intentional slashes by Jean-Guy Talbot during the 1952 playoffs, ended his long term playing aspirations.

-Coaching career

 Bowman started coaching, in 1956, as an assistant to head coach Sam Pollock with the Ottawa-Hull Canadiens in the Quebec Junior Hockey League.
-The following season, as head coach, Bowmans's team won the 1958 Memorial Cup.
+The following season, as head coach, Bowman's team won the 1958 Memorial Cup.
 Soon thereafter, he moved into a coaching job with the Peterborough Petes of the Ontario Hockey League (OHA), the Montreal Canadiens' junior farm team.

-St. Louis Blues
+St. Louis Blues (1967–1971)

-Bowman moved into the NHL in 1967 when he joined the expansion St. Louis Blues as an assistant coach under General Manager/Head Coach Lynn Patrick.
-However, Patrick resigned as Coach after a slow start, and Bowman took over at age 34.
+Bowman moved into the NHL in 1967 when he joined the expansion St. Louis Blues as an assistant coach under general manager and head coach Lynn Patrick.
+However, Patrick resigned as coach after a slow start, and Bowman took over at age 34.
 The Blues made it to the Stanley Cup finals in their first three years of existence as Western Conference (Expansion) champs.
-Bowman assumed General Manager duties after Patrick gave up that job in the summer of 1968.
-Bowman remained in St. Louis until the end of the 1970–71 season, but left due to a dispute with team ownership.
+Bowman assumed general manager duties after Patrick gave up that job in the summer of 1968.
+Bowman remained in St. Louis until the end of the 1970–71 season but left due to a dispute with team ownership.